 For red wine sauce

-- 2 cups red wine such as Crestwood Barrel Cabernet Sauvignon (this wine is found exclusively at ALDI)
+- 2 cups red wine, such as Cabernet Sauvignon

 - 2 cups low-sodium chicken stock